awsdocs/aws-kms-developer-guide/doc_source/determining-access-iam-policies.md

 You can use the IAM API to examine IAM policies programmatically\.
 The following steps provide a general overview of how to do this:

-1. For each AWS account listed as a principal in the CMK's key policy \(that is, each *root account* listed in this format: `"Principal": {"AWS": "arn:aws:iam::111122223333:root"}`\), use the [ListUsers](https://docs.aws.amazon.com/IAM/latest/APIReference/API_ListUsers.html) and [ListRoles](https://docs.aws.amazon.com/IAM/latest/APIReference/API_ListRoles.html) operations in the IAM API to retrieve a list of every IAM user and role in the account\.
+1. For each AWS account listed as a principal in the key policy \(that is, each *root account* listed in this format: `"Principal": {"AWS": "arn:aws:iam::111122223333:root"}`\), use the [ListUsers](https://docs.aws.amazon.com/IAM/latest/APIReference/API_ListUsers.html) and [ListRoles](https://docs.aws.amazon.com/IAM/latest/APIReference/API_ListRoles.html) operations in the IAM API to retrieve a list of every IAM user and role in the account\.

 1. For each IAM user and role in the list, use the [SimulatePrincipalPolicy](https://docs.aws.amazon.com/IAM/latest/APIReference/API_SimulatePrincipalPolicy.html) operation in the IAM API, passing in the following parameters:
    + For `PolicySourceArn`, specify the Amazon Resource Name \(ARN\) of a user or role from your list\.
 You can specify only one `PolicySourceArn` for each `SimulatePrincipalPolicy` request, so you must call this operation multiple times, once for each IAM user and role in your list\.
    + For the `ActionNames` list, specify every AWS KMS API action to simulate\.
 To simulate all AWS KMS API actions, use `kms:*`\.
 To test individual AWS KMS API actions, precede each API action with "`kms:`", for example "`kms:ListKeys`"\.
 For a complete list of all AWS KMS API actions, see [Actions](https://docs.aws.amazon.com/kms/latest/APIReference/API_Operations.html) in the *AWS Key Management Service API Reference*\.
-   + \(Optional\) To determine whether the IAM users or roles have access to specific CMKs, use the `ResourceArns` parameter to specify a list of the Amazon Resource Names \(ARNs\) of the CMKs\.
-To determine whether the IAM users or roles have access to any CMK, do not use the `ResourceArns` parameter\.
+   + \(Optional\) To determine whether the IAM users or roles have access to specific KMS keys, use the `ResourceArns` parameter to specify a list of the Amazon Resource Names \(ARNs\) of the KMS keys\.
+To determine whether the IAM users or roles have access to any KMS key, do not use the `ResourceArns` parameter\.

 IAM responds to each `SimulatePrincipalPolicy` request with an evaluation decision: `allowed`, `explicitDeny`, or `implicitDeny`\.
 For each response that contains an evaluation decision of `allowed`, the response includes the name of the specific AWS KMS API operation that is allowed\.
-It also includes the ARN of the CMK that was used in the evaluation, if any\.
+It also includes the ARN of the KMS key that was used in the evaluation, if any\.